passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 }
 ```

+**Note** that you can swap out the contract addresses if you want to run an app on a different network.
+You can check all the deployed contrac addresses on the [contract reference page](../contract-reference)

 There are some parts of this boilerplate code that might look unfamiliar even if you have been through the other [tutorials](/building-with-passport/tutorials) on this site.
 This is because there is some specific set up required to use smart contracts on the backend.